Skip to main content

 Explore further

 This GitOps architecture is part of our broader managed Kubernetes platform.
-For multi-tenant setups, see how we use ArgoCD and Helm for tenant onboarding.
+For multi-tenant setups, see how we handle tenant onboarding.

-If you are running into the problems described above, or thinking about your GitOps strategy for a growing platform, schedule a call.
+If you are thinking about your GitOps strategy for a growing platform, schedule a call.
 We will walk through your current setup and see where the boundaries should be.

 Jan Fuhrer